aurelienpierreeng/VirtualSecretary/docs/index.md

 imap.run_filters(filter, None)
 ```

+!!! note
+    The true power of the Virtual Secretary here is mail folders and subfolders will be created dynamically for each contact category, meaning that:

+    * you don't need to know beforehand what the contact categories will be,
+    * you can add more contact categories anytime in the future, with no additional work on the filter,
+    * you don't need to manually map one filter with one folder, as with conventional mail filters.

 ### Sort Github emails by organization/project

-Github can generate a lot of notifications, but since all emails subjects start with `[organization/repository]`, we can use this to sort all emails into `Github/Organization/Repository` folders.
-Sub-folders are created on-the-fly if they don't already exist.
+Github can generate a lot of notifications, but since all emails subjects start with `[organization/repository]`, we can use this to sort all emails into `Github/Organization/Repository` folders and dynamically replace `Organization` and `Repository` by their actual value from each email.
 We will unleash here the power of regular expressions:

 ```python